 6 Safety Tips for Driving on Icy Roads

-Driving in severe weather conditions can be very dangerous.
-Winter storms alone contribute to nearly half a million car accidents and over 2,000 deaths each year.
+Driving on the road in severe weather conditions can be very dangerous.
+Winter storms alone contribute to nearly half a million road accidents and over 2,000 deaths each year.
 While there are certain safety precautions to take and vehicles have the technology to provide safety in the event of a crash, serious injuries can still occur.
 That is where a car accident lawyer at Wettermark Keith can help.

-Although it is best that you do not drive in severe weather conditions, there are some specific safety precautions to follow in the event that you do.
-Wettermark Keith has created a list of 6 safety tips for driving on icy roads.
+Although it is best that you do not drive in severe weather road conditions, there are some specific safety precautions to follow in the event that you do.
+Wettermark Keith has created a list of 6 winter driving tips for driving on icy roads.

-It is important to keep your lights on, even during the daytime.
+It is important to keep your lights on, whether or not you are driving on ice.
 Winter weather can make it hard to see.
 Even if it is not snowing or icing, you need to make sure that you completely defrost your front and back windshields before you drive.

 If you notice rain turning to ice while you are driving, you should immediately turn on your defrost.
-This decreases the chances of the ice sticking to your windshield.
+This decreases the chances of icy sleet sticking to your windshield.
 If you notice that the ice begins to stick, you should pull over and scrape it off.
 It is very hazardous to drive with only a small space to see through on your windshield.

-It would be a good idea to keep some cold weather essentials in your car in case of an emergency.
+It would be a good idea to keep some cold weather essentials in your car in case you are forced to drive on icy roads.
 Some items to consider are canned food, water, medicine, warm clothing, and a glass scraper.
 Other things to keep track of at all times are making sure that your tires are inflated and that you have at least half a tank of gas at all times.
 Storing the right cold-weather gear and ensuring that your car is in good condition at all times will make it easier for you in the event that you cannot drive through severe weather conditions.